Cyber-Security Apprenticeships

 Digital Support Technician (Level 3)

-ENTRY REQ: 5 GCSEs
+DURATION: 18+ monthsENTRY REQ: 5 GCSEs

 You'll work as the resident IT person within a company, fixing laptops and computers while developing stronger technical skills.
+Want to know more about IT apprenticeships available to 16-year-olds?
+We’ve got a whole guide for you.
+Click below to read:

-Cyber Security Specialist (Level 4 Higher Apprenticeship)
+Cyber-Security Specialist (Level 4 Apprenticeship)

-DURATION: Two to four years
+DURATION: Two to four yearsENTRY REQ: Two A-Levels or similar

 You’ll become an expert in ethical hacking, using cyber-attack simulations to protect security systems, or help assess a company's security through consulting.

-Cyber Security Degree Apprenticeship (Level 6):
+Cyber-Security Degree Apprenticeship (Level 6):

-DURATION: Four to five years
+DURATION: Four to five yearsENTRY REQ: Three A-Levels or similar

 You'll graduate with loads of hands-on experience that’ll make you highly attractive to future employers.
 You’ll also earn a degree, without paying any tuition fees!

-Which companies offer cyber security apprenticeships?
+Which companies offer cyber-security apprenticeships?

 How much does a cyber security apprentice earn?